 Moreover, thick airborne dust can be permeating.
 Not only does asbestos pose a risk to those working in the immediate environment.
 If asbestos fibers settle on clothing and are tracked into homes, workers could be putting their families at risk as well.
 In most cases, employees were not informed of this or any other risk.
 They were not offered protective equipment.
 They were denied the right to decide if they wanted to risk their lives for their company’s bottom line.
 It wasn’t until the late 70s and early 80s that asbestos protection really came to the forefront of these industries.

 Basic ventilation and respiratory protection would have been enough to stop the majority of serious asbestos damage.
 When the particular fibers that make up asbestos are inhaled, they can burrow into the lung tissue.
 The body tries to eliminate the material, but its durability means that more collateral damage is done.
 When the tissues of the lungs replicate to replace damaged cells, frequent reproduction can cause mistakes in cell instructions.
 This is how lung cancer develops.
 In rare cases, those malignant cells make their way to the outer lining of the lungs.
 This is known as mesothelioma – a rare cancer that attacks the outer – not inner – lining of the lungs.
 It can quickly spread to other organs, making it difficult to treat.

-If you or a loved one worked at the Owens Corning job site in Seattle and went on to develop mesothelioma or other asbestos-related illness, we can help you.
+If you or a loved one worked at the Owens Corning job site in Seattle and went on to develop mesothelioma, we can help you.
 We’re offering free consultations to those who are interested.
 Owens Corning has already made payments to asbestos victims.
 They chose to trade profit for employee health and they’re being held accountable for that decision.
 If you have any questions or comments about how we can represent you when it comes to the Seattle Owens Corning plant, or if you’re curious about our methods or past cases, please don’t hesitate to contact us.